consolecowboy0/fictional-dollop/README.md

 # Racing AI Agent

-A custom AI agent that uses OpenAI API to connect to a racing MCP (Model Context Protocol) server and gather information about sim-racing or sim-rally scenarios.
+A custom AI agent that combines OpenAI with live iRacing telemetry (via [pyirsdk](https://pypi.org/project/pyirsdk)) to gather and explain what is happening on track in real time.

 ## Features

-- 🏎️ **MCP Server Integration**: Connects to racing MCP servers for real-time simulator data
+- 🏎️ **Live iRacing Telemetry**: Streams car, track, and session data directly from iRacing using pyirsdk
-- 🤖 **AI-Powered Analysis**: Uses OpenAI GPT models to analyze racing situations
+- 🤖 **AI-Powered Analysis**: Uses OpenAI GPT models to turn telemetry into concise coaching insights
-- 📊 **Comprehensive Data Gathering**: Retrieves telemetry, race position, track info, and more
+- 📊 **Comprehensive Data Gathering**: Pulls position, lap info, vehicle status, track conditions, and competitor context
-- 🔌 **Extensible Design**: Built to easily extend functionality as the MCP server evolves
+- 🔌 **Extensible Design**: Easily add new telemetry fields or derived metrics within the async-friendly client
-- 💬 **Interactive Mode**: Ask questions and get AI-powered racing insights
+- 💬 **Interactive Mode**: Ask custom questions about the current session and get AI-powered responses

 ## Installation